Table of Contents

 Conclusion: Navigating the Green Economy

-Cannabis tax revenue presents an exciting avenue for governments to bolster their economies and fund essential services.
+Cannabis revenue presents an exciting avenue for governments to bolster their economies and fund essential services.

 However, with great opportunity comes great responsibility.
 Transparent accountability mechanisms, balanced taxation rates, and a focus on social equity are paramount to harnessing the full potential of cannabis tax revenue.